juanortellado/vend-o-matic/Readme.md

 In order to implement a better service, there are identified some points that could be improved.
 - Controls should be applied when performing beverage delivery operations or handling coins, to ensure consistency in case of failure (ACID transactions).
 - A DB can be modeled for coins and stock of beverages management.
 This should bring transaction guarantees if the system goes down.
 - For better security purposes, it's highly recommended to use HTTPS.
+User credentials must be encoded and stored in DB, instead of hardcoded :(.
+- JWT tokens and keys must be stored in DB.
 - Like it’s said before, entities could be implemented in a DB.
 Also, parameters like coins needed to buy could be saved on DB or a configuration file, making service more flexible with functional changes.